emacsmirror/el-secretario/README.md

     (eval-after-load 'el-secretario
       (require 'el-secretario-keybindings))

+Install manually from MELPA: `M-x package-install RET el-secretario RET`

+Or via `use-package`:

+    (use-package el-secretario)

-<a id="org1dc482c"></a>
+<a id="orgdb9a90f"></a>

 # Introducing my secretary

 There are at least two fundamental ways of reading email.
 The first, and the one I think is more common, is to open the inbox and choose an email to read from the list.
 Let&rsquo;s call it the random access method.
 The other method is to open an email, preferably the oldest unread one, and when you are done open the next one by pressing a &ldquo;next email&rdquo;  button.
 Let&rsquo;s call it the linked list method.

 This package was born from the realization that I like the linked list method, and that I would like to handle more things this way.
 So what el secretario does is that he turns different sources (e.g. org-mode todo items or RSS feeds) into linked list-style inboxes.
 And he doesn&rsquo;t stop there, he can also link different lists together so that email, org-mode items and RSS feeds come under the same unified inbox.
-El secretario can already turn many different [things](#org18ea940) into inboxes but he can also learn new things if you [teach](#org29a14c8) him.
+El secretario can already turn many different [things](#org08a1976) into inboxes but he can also learn new things if you [teach](#orgaba9d3b) him.

 This was all very abstract so let&rsquo;s move on to a concrete example:

-<a id="org7c67f8c"></a>
+<a id="org585308e"></a>

 ## Simple Configuration